themiscadiz/Final-dwd/README.md

 <!-- Every README should start with an H1 -->
 # Final Project - Voting Website for your Favorite Animal
 <!-- A one sentence description of the project or assignment -->
-## This is a project is a Website were the user can vote between four options for their favorite animal.
+## This is a project is a Website where the user can vote between four options for their favorite animal.

 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/11.png" width="60%">